NevenaDarijevic/FakePolitics/README.md

 Daniel Higginbotham (2015), [Clojure for the Brave and True][]

-[Clojure for the Brave and True] https://www.braveclojure.com/clojure-for-the-brave-and-true/
+[Clojure for the Brave and True]: https://www.braveclojure.com/clojure-for-the-brave-and-true/

 ## License